Rustam-Z/big-data/Big Data/big_data.md

 <br><img src="img/spark_ex.png" width=700><img src="img/spark2.png" width=700>

 - DRIVER.
 The driver is the process where the main method runs.
 Job is launched from Driver.
 First it converts the user program into tasks and after that it schedules the tasks on the executors.
 - EXECUTORS.
 Executors are worker nodes' processes in charge of running individual tasks in a given Spark job.
 One executor may have many parts of the same job.
-Meaning that data on that data node, may be processed seperately.  *Executor* is one container for one type of job.
+Meaning that data on that data node, may be processed separately.  *Executor* is one container for one type of job.
 One type of job cannot have the same executor on one machine.
 If someone uses Worker, new executor will be created.

 **Spark deployment modes**
 - Standalone (similar to Hadoop pseudo-distributed)